 MARS provides developers a great deal of flexibility with respect to the batteries used by the application.
-It supports various types of smart batteries for example, i.e., different chemistries.
+It supports various types of smart batteries for example, different chemistries like lithium-ion and NiMH.
 Developers can even incorporate different types of batteries in parallel.
 The advantage of doing this is that developers are able to leverage the specific properties the batteries have, such as the robustness and cost advantages of nickel-metal hydride batteries or the high energy density and long storage life of lithium-based batteries (lithium-ion and lithium-polymer).